 Regulated are commercial aircraft operators performing scheduled or unscheduled flights.
-With regard to exemptions, Solidarity Tax follows the same rules as TAC.
+With regard to exemptions, Solidarity Tax follows the same rules as Civil Aviation Tax.
 It does not apply to non-commercial operators as these are exempt.
 Several other flight and passenger exemptions apply, most notably, the exemption of flights following a tech stop or a forced landing due to bad weather or mechanical failure.
 Flight crew and children below the age of two are also exempt.
 It must be noted, there exists no de-minimis threshold for aircraft below a certain weight.

 Obligations under the Solidarity Tax?

 Tax liability arises with the operation of a qualifying flight.
 Regulated aircraft operators must:

 - declare and pay Solidarity Tax by the last day of the month following the end of the accounting period.
-The return cycle is quarterly if the annual TAC liability is below € 12,000.00.
+The return cycle is quarterly if the annual Civil Aviation Tax liability is below € 12,000.00.
 Otherwise, you have to declare and pay Solidarity Tax on a monthly basis.